RETROFIT: CABLE CARS AND THE REENGINEERING OF URBAN WORLDS

 Finally, the project examines the political terrain in which aerial cable cars operate and the multiple projects they enable: from the rebranding of space as a tourist destination and the creation of new socio-economic circuits to the transformation of land uses and values and the rerouting of policing and surveillance.
 Ultimately, I consider the place of cable car infrastructures in a longer history of engineering, social control, and the mastering of unruly topographies in Latin America.

-I have conducted fieldwork in Medellín in 2008 and 2012, and most recently in Bogotá since 2017.
+I have conducted fieldwork in Medellín in 2008 and 2012 and in Bogotá since 2017.
 I have followed officials from the Instituto de Desarrollo Urbano and engineers from Doppelmayr as they build the city's first gondola lift in the district of Ciudad Bolivar.
 More recently my research has also focused on the everyday lives of community leaders, residents, and commuters in the rapidly changing landscapes of cable car urbanism.
 In the following stages of the project I intend to carry out fieldwork in Manizales (Colombia), La Paz (Bolivia), and Ecatepec (Mexico).

 Photos and videos by Federico Pérez Fernández